 After taking a detailed history and performing a physical exam, the doctor may ask your child to perform a breathing test after exercising.
 This can be done in the office on a treadmill, after your child has run outside for 6 to 8 minutes, or after participating in whatever activity has triggered flare-ups in the past.

 Doctors sometimes recommend pretreatment, which means taking medication before exercise or strenuous activity, for kids with exercise-induced asthma.
-This medication is often the same fast-acting, short-term medication used during flare-ups, known as rescue medication, although in this case its function is preventative.
+This medication is often the same short-term medication used during flare-ups, known as quick-relief medicine (also called rescue or fast-acting medicine), although in this case its function is preventative.
 By taking this medication before exercise, the airway narrowing triggered by exercise can be prevented.

-If pretreatment isn't enough to control symptoms, the doctor may recommend that someone also use controller medication, which is usually taken regularly over time to reduce airway inflammation.
+If pretreatment isn't enough to control symptoms, the doctor may recommend that someone also use long-term control medicine (also called controller or maintenance medicine), which is usually taken regularly over time to reduce airway inflammation.

 If, despite medication, your child still has breathing trouble during exercise, let the doctor know.
 The medication dosages may need to be adjusted for better control.
 Also, contact the doctor if there are any changes with your child's breathing problems.